 Extending over an area of 150 000ha (370 000 acres), Karingani represents the largest privately managed tract of land within the Greater Libombo Conservancy (GLC), Mozambique.
 At Karingani, we have an integrated and enduring vision, of becoming a world-leader in sustainable conservation.
 Our goal is to restore, enhance and maintain the natural ecological processes and biodiversity of Karingani through an effective and sustainable partnership between the Mozambican Government, private investors and participating communities.
 To utilise, exemplify and demonstrate the viability of world-leading investor-funded sustainable conservation practice.
 This is in order to re-establish and preserve the presence of wilderness and wildlife, alongside thriving and like-minded communities in this vast and strategically important habitat, which, without careful, long term responsible stewardship, faces the stark risk of being lost forever. www.karingani.com

 Peace Parks Foundation

-The Peace Parks Foundation dream is to reconnect Africa’s wild spaces to create a future for man in harmony with nature.
-In order to achieve its vision of “Restoring Tomorrow” for life on earth, the Foundation works to renew and preserve large, functional ecosystems that stretch across international boundaries through the establishment of transfrontier conservation areas.
+The Peace Parks Foundation dream is to reconnect Africa’s wild spaces.
+This aims to create a future for man in harmony with nature.
+Peace Park has a vision of “Restoring Tomorrow” for life on earth.
+To achieve this, the Foundation works to renew and preserve large, functional ecosystems that stretch across international boundaries.
+This is through the establishment of transfrontier conservation areas.
 In so doing Peace Parks safeguards the integrity of biological diversity, whilst protecting and regenerating vital natural resources and cultural heritage.
-At the same time the Foundation contributes to the development of shared economic benefits and poverty alleviation by harnessing the potential for ecotourism development to provide sustainable economic growth, as well as fosters community engagement and beneficiation initiatives for those living in and around these conservation areas. www.peaceparks.org
+The Foundation contributes to the development of shared economic benefits and poverty alleviation.
+This is achieved by harnessing the potential for ecotourism development to provide sustainable economic growth.
+As well as fostering community engagement and benefacting initiatives for those living in and around these conservation areas. www.peaceparks.org

 Sabie Game Park